-Project Shapefile

-Data Requirements TxDOT Functional Classification Shapefile

-Data Requirements pre-project 100-ye ar floodplain shapefile with elevations;

-post-project 100-y ear floodplain shapefile with elevations;

-Proposed Sco oring Guidelines: Proposed score (out of 10):

-Project will protect r najor and minor access

-routes in floodplain and emergency service

-access to EMS, police s tations, and fire stations.
-10

-Allows emergency serv rices access to their entire

-administ rative area.

-ll major access routes in

-- nergency service access.
-7

-are still flooded or have ŕ

-ess in local areas.

-ne major access routes in

-- e majority (>50%) of

-ccess.
-Some major and

-- utes will remain flooded, 4

-s access may be restricted

-0% of floodplain by area

-essible).

-ange to major, minor, or 0

-utes in the project area.

-not availabl e (leave blank) 0
+Project Shapefile Data Basuiramanta TxDOT Functional Classification Shapefile Data Requirements pre-project 100-yr year floodplain shapefile with elevations; ■ post-project 100-y ryear floodplain shapefile with elevations; Proposed Sco ring Guidelines: Proposed score (out of 10): routes in floodplain najor and minor access and emergency service tations, and fire stations.
+10 Allows emergency se rvices access to thetheir nistrative area.
+10 floodplain and all em Minor access routes Il major access routes in pergency service access. are still flooded or have ess in local areas.
+7 floodplain and the emergency service a many minor access rou and emergency services in some areas (i.e. >50 me major access routes in e majority (>50%) of ccess.
+Some major and utes will remain flooded, s access may be restricted 0% of floodplain by area essible).
+4 emergency access ro ange to major, minor, or utes in the project area.
+0 not availabl e (leave blank) 0

-- 1. The scoring of this category is based on improved mobility during flood events, with particular emphasis on emergency service access and major access routes. - Overlay the Project shapefile with the pre- and post-project 100-year floodplain shapefiles, and a download of the TxDOT Functional Classification Shapefile: http://gis- txdot.opendata.arcgis.com/datasets/txdot-functional-classification - 3.
-Roadway classifications are included in the TxDOT shapefile variable "FC_DESC": - a.
+- 1. The scoring of this category is based on improved mobility during flood events, with particular emphasis on emergency service access and major access routes. - 2.
+Overlay the Project shapefile with the pre- and post-project 100-year floodplain shapefiles, and a download of the TxDOT Functional Classification Shapefile: http://gistxdot.opendata.arcgis.com/datasets/txdot-functional-classification

+- 3. Roadway classifications are included in the TxDOT shapefile variable "FC_DESC": - a.
 Major access routes: Major Collector, Principal Arterial, Interstate - b.
-Minor access routes: Minor Collector, Minor Arterial - i.
-Report the project value (no access change, minor access protection, major access protection, or major/emergency access protection) and score accordingly.
+Minor access routes: Minor Collector, Minor Arterial - Report the project value (no access change, minor access protection, major access protection, or major/emergency access protection) and score accordingly.

-3.10 Project data submittal requirements
+3.113.10 Project data submittal requirements

-Please refer to the Exhibit D: Data Submittal Guidelines for flood planning data submittal requirements.
+Please refer to the Exhibit D-data submittal guidance: Data Submittal Guidelines for flood planning data submittal requirements.

-An excel template file "Exhibit C Tables" is attached with this guidance document that includes the summary tables that are required to be filled and submitted with the technical memo, draft flood plan and the final flood plan.
+An excel template file "Exhibit C Tables" is attached with this guidance document that includes the summary tables that are required to be included in technical memo, draft flood plan and the final flood plan.
+The excel spreadsheet should be filled and submitted with the technical memo, draft flood plan and the final flood plan.